 The rack shown is packs or 2 bits from 2mm up to 8mm £1 per pack as shown.

-I also carry reconditioned bits some designed for pillar drills.
+I also carry reconditioned bits and tapered shank ones designed for pillar drills.

 I get periodically sheaths, centre bits, reamers, cutters and carbide tips.
 Nothing is certain.
 I have several regulars who grab them when they can